sqlmapproject/sqlmap/Usage.md

 This way, sqlmap will visit every a predefined number of requests a certain _safe_ URL without performing any kind of injection against it.

+### Turn off URL encoding of parameter values

+Switch: `--skip-urlencode`

+Depending on parameter placement (e.g. GET) its value could be URL encoded by default.
+In some cases, backend web servers do not follow RFC standards and require values to be send in their raw non-encoded form.
+Use `--skip-urlencode` in those kind of cases.

+### Evaluate custom python code during each request

+Option: `--eval`

+In case that user wants to change (or add new) parameter values, most probably because of some known dependency, he can provide to sqlmap a custom python code with option `--eval` that will be evaluated just before each request.

+For example:
+    python sqlmap.py -u "http://www.target.com/vuln.php?id=1&hash=c4ca4238a0b923820dcc509a6f75849b" --eval="import hashlib;hash=hashlib.md5(id).hexdigest()"

+Each request of such run will re-evaluate value of GET parameter `hash` to contain a fresh MD5 hash digest for current value of parameter `id`.

 ## Optimization

 These switches can be used to optimize the performance of sqlmap.